HA1Andrzej/RENAC-MODBUS/README.md

 ---

 This repository contains files for demonstration purposes only.
 Use the files on your own risk.
 I am not responsible for any damage!

+Thanks for helping me out with this project
+---
+Thanks to the team from "Zepsuj to sam" and Krzysztof Zwierzak.